 The transportation-related multicounty planning policies in VISION 2040 are presented in three groups.
 The first group of policies calls for maintaining, preserving, and operating the existing transportation system in a safer and more efficient way.
 They advance transportation that is less polluting.
 The second group of policies calls for developing the system to support regional growth centers, particularly travel within and between centers.
-Investments are to be prioritized to support pedestrian-oriented, mixed use development.
+Investments are to be prioritized to support pedestrian-oriented, mixed-use development.
 The policies address complete streets to serve all users, green streets that are better for the environment, and context sensitive design that guides the development of transportation facilities to better fit within the context of the communities in which they are located.
-Policies addresse greater transportation options, including alternatives to driving alone, mobility choices for people with special needs, and avoiding construction of new roads or capacity expansion in rural areas.
+Policies address nonmotorized transportation as well as freight.
+The final group of policies addresses greater transportation options, including alternatives to driving alone, mobility choices for people with special needs, and avoiding construction of new roads or capacity expansion in rural areas.